PDP congratulates 9th Assembly leadership - Vanguard News

 By Dirisu Yakubu

-ABUJA – The National Working Committee, NWC, of the Peoples Democratic Party, PDP, Tuesday congratulated the 9th National Assembly for its successful inauguration.
+ABUJA—National Working Committee, NWC, of Peoples Democratic Party, PDP, yesterday congratulated the 9th National Assembly for its successful inauguration.

 In a statement signed by its spokesman, Kola Ologbondiyan, the party vowed to stand on the side of decency and utmost respect for the institution of the National Assembly and “the values we hold as a people.”